How to get started with Diablo 3 Season 24, now live

 - Rinse and repeat across all 5 acts.

-This may not be the optimal path, but by level 60, I have completed the majority of both Chapter 1 through 3’s requirements in the Season Journey.
+This may not be the optimal path, but by level 60, I’ve completed most of Chapter 1 through 3’s requirements in the Season Journey.
 If you want to increase the experience boost you’re receiving, try increasing the difficulty every 10 or 20 levels.
 Before you know it, you’ll have all four chapters completed and your full set from Haedrig.

 Video games are immersive.
-Some top tier players grind the first 24-48 hours of the Season to secure their leaderboard ranking.
-Don’t forget — you still need to take care of yourself during your Diablo binge!
+Some top-tier players grind the first 24-48 hours of the Season to secure their leaderboard ranking.
+But, don’t forget — you still need to take care of yourself during your Diablo binge!
 Here are some tips to make the most of your Season start:

 - Hydrate.
 Water is your friend.
 If straight water is not for you, try adding lemon, cucumber, or mint.
 Decaf tea and sparkling water are also alternatives to consider.

 - Prep snacks.
-For me, this normally means going to the grocery store and getting some fruit, baby carrots, and peanut M&Ms, but this season I have a fantastic source of recipes right here on Blizzard Watch (more below)!
+For me, this means going to the grocery store and getting some fruit, baby carrots, and peanut M&Ms, but now I have a fantastic source of recipes right here on Blizzard Watch (more below)!
 Just make it something easy to munch on while playing (breaks for meals are good too).

 - Move around.
 You don’t need to hit the gym for an hour; that may not be your thing.
-It’s still important to stand up every so often.
+But it’s still important to stand up every so often.
 Changing positions makes it easier to play for long stretches.
 Bonus points if you go outside!

 - Sleep.
 Yes, even if burning through the first 48 hours with your team.
 If you are 100% committed to that level of play, clear your Sunday for a stretch of sleep.

-We really lucked out for Season 22 in that Blizzard Watch has acquired writer Rob Flanagan for all things delicious, so if you’re looking for some magnificent munchies to accompany your weekend leveling binge, enjoy the treats below!
+We really lucked out in that Blizzard Watch has acquired writer Rob Flanagan for all things delicious, so if you’re looking for some magnificent munchies to accompany your weekend leveling binge, enjoy the treats below!